-3.25 This allocation has significant housing and health objectives benefits with only one negative effect on the biodiversity and green infrastructure objective.
+3.12 3.25 As would be expected, as above, tThis allocation has significant housing and health objectives benefits with only one negative effect on the biodiversity and green infrastructure objective. a very minor green objective disbenefit.

-Map 12: Stapleford (west of Coventry Lane)
+Map 1244: Stapleford (west of Coventry Lane)

-Policy 3.5: Severn Trent Beeston
+Policy: 3.5: Severn Trent; Beeston

-3.26 Located in the Main Built up Area of Nottingham, the site is located to the south east of Beeston Town Centre and is situated directly adjacent to the Strategic Core Strategy allocation of Boots (to the east) in-between the Beeston Canal (to the south), the railway line (to the north) and the existing residential area of Beeston Rylands to the west.
+3.13 3.26 Located in the Main Built up Area of Nottingham, the site is located to the south east of Beeston Town Centre and is situated directly adjacent to the Strategic Core Strategy allocation of Boots (to the east) in-between the Beeston Canal (to the south), the railway line (to the north) and the existing residential area of Beeston Rylands to the west.
 The site is brownfield and has previously been used as a sewage treatment works by Severn Trent Water.